 Quality costs related to customer bidding and delivery management

 Inability to appropriately understand and analyse customers’ changing needs, their business processes and the exact requirements can lead to misjudgements in setting the scope of projects or services and, consequently, difficulties in meeting the specifications of customer agreements.
 This in turn can result in project overruns, operating losses or termination of customer contracts.

 Tieto continuously gathers customer feedback to establish the requirement baselines and checklists for different business areas.
 Continuous improvement of the bid risk management, requirement analysis, delivery management and the quality assurance of the deliveries is carried out to mitigate the risk.
-Also, specific risk assessment tools are used for better understanding of customer bidding and end-to-end risk management, from sales to the closure of the delivery.
+Also, a specific risk management framework is used for better understanding of customer bidding and end-to-end risks, from sales to the closure of the delivery.
 In case of changes in customers’ business requirements, it is contractually agreed that the consequent changes in project deliveries are managed throughout the project organization in a standard manner.

 Retention of employees

 Fresh competition and demand for new services require ability and speed to reskill, attract new and retain existing competences and business knowledge for new service models and offerings.
 Tieto’s success builds on passion, innovation, attracting talent, skills renewal, business knowledge and the maturity of the organization.
 In addition, the performance of its employees and managers both locally and in its delivery centres worldwide is key to its success.